What is Herbal Infusion Tea?

 - Feverfew Tea.
 Feverfew tea is good for treating migraines and headaches.
 Researchers are still studying it, and so far they have only observed minor side effects of mouth irritation; so sufferers of frequent debilitating headaches are advised to go for it.
 Feverfew Tea is also mixed with passion flower of lemongrass in tea to avoid the irritation.

 4. Herbal Teas Reduce Chronic Diseases

 Herbal teas are high in antioxidants that get rid of free radicals in the body and prevent oxidative stress.
 They also contain polyphenols, which lower the cancer levels.
-Asians have also been using it to fight and prevent chronic diseases such as diabetes and chronic tea.
+Asians have also been using it to fight and prevent chronic diseases such as diabetes.

 Studies have shown that flavonoids, tannins, and polyphenols present in teas are the reason for the health benefits.
 Polyphenols widen arteries lowering blood pressure, preventing blood clots, and reducing cholesterol levels.